jodastephen/railmodel/CR2-Streatham-SWLondon.md

 ----------------------------------------
 * TWI-WAT changing to Jubilee (Northbound) at WAT in 38-41m at 4tph
 * CR2 changing to District at VIC in 41-43m at 6tph (+3m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 41-46m at 4tph (+4m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 44-48m at 4tph (+7m)

 From Kingston to Temple (3m better)
 -----------------------------------
 * CR2 changing to District at VIC in 45-47m at 6tph
 * TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 44-50m at 4tph (+1m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 45-50m at 4tph (+2m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 48-52m at 4tph (+4m)

 From Kingston to Farringdon (10m better)